Item 14: Understand lifetimes

 }

-Doing so requires that the concept of lifetimes move from the background (where C/C++ programmers have to just know to watch out for them, without any language support) to the foreground: every type that includes an ampersand & has an associated lifetime ('a), even if the compiler lets you omit mention of it much of the time.
+Doing so requires moving the concept of lifetimes from the background (where C/C++ programmers just have to know to watch out for them, without any language support) to the foreground: every type that includes an ampersand & has an associated lifetime ('a), even if the compiler lets you omit mention of it much of the time.

 Scope of a Lifetime

-This starts at the point where the item is created, and extends to where it is either:
+This starts at the point where the item is created, and extends to where it is either dropped (Rust's equivalent to object destruction in C++) or moved.

 Precisely where an item gets automatically dropped depends on whether an item has a name or not.